-For obvious reasons, this is my go-to pick me up cookie recipe.
-I love love LOVE using old recipes that have been passed down generations, it makes the baking a more intimate and meditative experience in my opinion because you (after awhile) know the recipe like the back of your hand, and you feel connected to something or someone who might not be around anymore.
+My Grandma’s peanut butter cookie recipe is, for obvious reasons, my go-to pick me up cookie recipe.
+I love love LOVE using old recipes that have been passed down generations.
+It makes the baking a more intimate and meditative experience in my opinion because you (after awhile) know the recipe like the back of your hand, and you feel connected to something or someone who might not be around anymore.

 This recipe, straight from Great-Grandma Margaret’s scribbled down note, is as follows:

 1/2 cup brown sugar

 1/2 cup peanut butter